JuliaDynamics/Associations.jl/docs/src/index.md

 The quickest way to get going with the package is to check out the examples in the left-hand menu.

-!!! info
-    To make it easier to navigate the extensive documentation, all documentation strings are collapsed by default.
-Click the arrow icon in the top toolbar to expand/collapse the docstrings in a page.

 ## Documentation content

 - [Association measures](@ref association_measures) lists all implemented association measures and their estimators.